Find values of the sine and cosine functions for each angle measure.

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Quadrant analysis involves understanding the signs of trigonometric functions based on the quadrant in which the angle lies.
+The signs of sine and cosine depend on the quadrant where the angle terminates.
 In quadrant III, both sine and cosine values are negative.
-This knowledge is vital for determining the correct signs of the sine and cosine values when calculating them from given information, such as cos(2θ) in this case.
+This information helps determine the correct signs of sin(θ) and cos(θ) after calculating their magnitudes.